domkoder/bookshelf/INSTRUCTIONS.md

 1. Made API call using the window.fetch API with React.useEffect callback function. manage the state with a status enum.
+2. Used encodeURIComponent to encode the search query.
+3. Handled errors using async, await and .then() function. when there is an error the promise is rejected.

 ## Background